PRP and BMAC therapies offer promising options for pain relief and improved function.

 “We’ve been using PRP treatments for a longer period of time compared to BMAC treatments,” Dr. Stulc points out.
 “For this reason, we have more published research studies for PRP than we do for BMAC.
 These studies have established a broader confirmation for the safety and effectiveness of PRP, and that means that PRP is used more frequently.
 It is also the less expensive option between the two.”

 Platelet-rich plasma (PRP)

 Platelet-rich plasma is a blood component with three to eight times the concentration of platelets found in normal blood.
-A PRP solution for a regenerative treatment is made by drawing a small amount of the patient’s blood and then centrifuging it.
+A PRP solution is made by drawing a small amount of the patient’s blood and then centrifuging it.
 The centrifuge process separates platelet-rich plasma from the platelet-poor plasma in the blood sample.
 The PRP is then injected into the injured area under imaging guidance for accurate placement.
 Tendon treatments are delivered with ultrasound guidance.
 Spine and joint treatments are delivered with fluoroscopic guidance.

 Bone marrow aspirate concentrate (BMAC)

 Bone marrow aspirate concentrate is a biologic concentrate of a patient’s own bone marrow.
 Concentrated bone marrow aspirate is high in adult stem cells known to be critical in processes such as tissue regeneration.
 The marrow is extracted from the iliac crest of the pelvic bone.
 “We numb the area around the iliac crest, which makes the procedure relatively well tolerated,” says Dr. Stulc.
 “Everyone tolerates pain differently, but most people describe the discomfort as fairly minimal.”